microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 users want.
 The shell is gonna get the first crack at parsing that commandline, and is going to try and redirect the _output of `wt`_ to `foo.txt`.

-If we've got a `.wt.json` in a given directory, should we be dynamically adding/removing other settings too?
-Profiles?

 ## Implementation Plan

 ### 🐣 Crawl